Light from darkness: history of a hot dark sector: Evolution of hidden and visible sectors

-Considering Eq.~\eqref{eq:HSnumber}, we can write its LHS in terms of $\rho'$, again using $\rho' = 3 n' T'$ and $dT'/dt = - H T'$.
-On the RHS, $K_1(x')/K_2(x') \equiv \langle m'/E'\rangle \approx x'/2$ for small $x'$, so that we get the same equation as \eqref{eq:HSR}, but with (slightly) more efficient energy transfer rate, $\langle1/ E'\rangle \gtrsim 1/ \langle E'\rangle$.
-The reason for this is simple.
-The moment $\langle 1/E'\rangle$ is biased towards the low energy part of the $\gamma'$ distribution, corresponding to the dark photons that decay faster than the ones with high energy.
-This implies a departure from equilibrium that, to some extent at least, can be captured through a non-zero chemical potential (we will see this from the numerical solutions in section \ref{sec:numsols}).
-More to the point, it indicates that a fluid approximation is not quite appropriate in the case of relativistic particles.
-We leave this issue for future work and, sticking to the fluid approximation, we ignore the differences in the definition of the decay rate and use the slightly less efficient rate of eq.\eqref{eq:HSR}.
-As it turns out, our analytical expressions will be both simple and in good agreement with the numerical solutions to the full set of Boltzmann equations.
+{Similarly, we can write the lhs of eq.~\eqref{eq:HSnumber} in terms of $\rho'$, again using $\rho' = 3 n' T'$ and $dT'/dt = - H T'$.
+On the rhs, $K_1(x')/K_2(x') \equiv \langle m'/E'\rangle \approx x'/2$ for small $x'= m'/T'$.
+We thus arrive at the same equation as \eqref{eq:HSR}, but with a slightly more efficient energy transfer rate, as $\langle 1/E'\rangle \gtrsim 1/\langle E'\rangle$.
+The reason for this difference is straightforward: compared to $\langle E'\rangle$, the moment $\langle 1/E'\rangle$ is biased toward the low-energy part of the dark photon energy distribution.
+This bias arises because low-energy dark photons decay more quickly than high-energy ones due to time dilation, leading to a departure from equilibrium.
+This deviation could be captured by including the chemical potential, which we set to $\mu' = 0$.
+This underscores the need for the complete set of equations \eqref{eq:continuity}-\eqref{eq:HSenergytransfer} to describe in full generality the dynamics of reheating between the two sectors.
+Moreover, it highlights that a fluid approximation is not entirely suitable for such relativistic particles, as their decay distorts their distribution.
+Here, we adopt the way much simpler fluid approximation.
+Addressing the relativistic reheating problem working directly with particle distributions is still work in progress, but preliminary results indicates that the repercussion are faint \cite{HufnagelKT}.
+To derive an analytical solution, we also disregard the slight difference in the definition of the decay rate and proceed with eq.\eqref{eq:HSR}.
+As we shall see, the resulting analytical expression is both straightforward and in good agreement with the numerical solutions to the full set of Boltzmann equations.}

 We make some last simplifications to derive a useful analytical solution to eq.\eqref{eq:HSR}.
-First, we notice that the two terms inside the brackets on the RHS of \eqref{eq:HSR} are of order $T^3$ and $T'^3$ respectively.
+First, we notice that the two terms inside the brackets on the rhs of \eqref{eq:HSR} are of order $T^3$ and $T'^3$ respectively.
 Given that $\xi_i \gg 1$, the dominant term is from decay of the $\gamma'$ $\propto T'^3$, while inverse decay term is not relevant until $T' \sim T$.
-We therefore set $m'/T \rightarrow m'/T'$ in the first term on the RHS: the numerical difference will be small as long as $\xi \gg 1$, but this change makes the equation easier to handle.
+We therefore set $m'/T \rightarrow m'/T'$ in the last term on the rhs: the numerical difference will be small as long as $\xi \gg 1$, but this change makes the equation easier to handle.
 Then, using $\rho'_{\rm eq}/\rho_{\rm eq} = (g'_\ast /g_\ast) \xi^4$, we can rewrite \eqref{eq:HSR} as an equation for temperatures difference, expressed in terms of

 with $1/\bar g_\ast = 1/g'_\ast + 1/g_\ast \approx 1/g'_\ast$.
 Thus \eqref{eq:HSR} becomes

 where we have supposed that $\bar g_\ast$ is constant.
 Since $g_\ast \gg g'_\ast$ for most of the parameter space we consider, $g'_\ast/\bar g_\ast \approx 1$, so we drop this factor for simplicity.